 The thick spine of your other knife is one of the honing devices that’s, in most cases, very easy to find, and presents another reason why should you always carry two knives with you.
 Just like you would run the knife against the honing steel, run it along the spine (the unsharpened part) of another knife.

 If the sharpening stone is not at hand, you can use a simple stone that’s smooth and flat.
 You’ll find these along the banks of rivers, and just use them like you would your regular sharpening stone.

 Even though this isn’t actually an everyday item, it is so versatile and inexpensive that you should seriously consider carrying some of it in your backpack.
-For the maximum sharpness of your survival knife, start by using the coarser grit and then work your way up to the finer grit.
+For the maximum sharpness of your survival knife or pocket knife, start by using the coarser grit and then work your way up to the finer grit.

 If you’re out of sandpaper, the next similar thing to use would be a nail file, which can usually be found in the survival kit.
 Just use it in the same way as the sandpaper – run the blade’s edge against the emery board.

 The car windows are, surprisingly, a pretty good choice when it comes to knife sharpening, as they have rough, rounded edges.
 Slide both sides of the blade against it for a few times.